zalando/skipper/docs/kubernetes/ingress-controller.md

 Ingress-controllers are serving http requests into a kubernetes cluster.
-Most of the time traffic will pass ingress got to a kubernetes service IP which will forward the packets to kubernetes PODs selected by the kubernetes service.
+Most of the time traffic will pass ingress got to a kubernetes service IP which will forward the packets to kubernetes Pods selected by the kubernetes service.
 For having a successful ingress, you need to have a DNS name pointing to some stable IP addresses that act as a loadbalancer.